k0kubun/ruby-jit-challenge/README.md

 Supplemental material to [Ruby JIT Hacking Guide](https://rubykaigi.org/2023/presentations/k0kubun.html) for RubyKaigi 2023

+## Introduction

+This is a small tutorial to write a JIT compiler in Ruby.
+We don't expect any prior experience in compilers or assembly languages.
+It's supposed to take only a few minutes if you open all hints, but challenging if you don't.

+You'll write a JIT that can compile a Fibonacci benchmark.
+With relaxed implementation requirements, you'll hopefully create a JIT faster than existing Ruby JITs with ease.

+The goal of this repository is to make you feel comfortable using and/or contributing to Ruby JIT.
+More importantly, enjoy writing a compiler in Ruby.

 ## Setup

 This repository assumes an `x86_64-linux` environment and a Ruby master build.